electrumsv/electrumsv/macos/src/CalinsQRReader/README.md

 ### See Also

-- `lib/qrscanner.py` - for how it is integrated into Electron Cash.
+- `lib/qrscanner.py` - for how it is integrated into Electrum SV.
-- `contrib/build-osx/osx.spec` - for how it's collected and put into the final Electron-Cash.app.
+- `contrib/build-osx/osx.spec` - for how it's collected and put into the final Electrum-SV.app.
 - `macos/compiled/CalinsQRReader.app` - the compiled and developer signed version of this app, which is what gets executed by `qrscanner.py`